 Died: 1564, aged 89.

-Michelangelo is the painter of the Sistine Chapel and the sculptor of the David.
+Most -or all- of Michelangelo’s works are among the best in Western art.
+He is the painter of the Sistine Chapel’s ceiling and the sculptor of the David.

 The Italian master died when he was 89 years old.
-And one of his sculptor friends, Daniele de Volterra, cast his death mask.
-He wanted to have a memento of this historical figure.
+And one of his sculptor friends, Daniele de Volterra, cast his death mask because he wanted to have a memento of this historical figure.

 Later on, Daniele made several busts of Michelangelo based on the mask.